-Experts in Shakespearean literary interpretation ignore the evidence for any but the most superficial of astronomical phenomena (sunrise, sunset, the heavens, etc.), and the vast majority of experts in the history of astronomy deny that Shakespeare knew of phenomena that could only be accessed telescopically.
-Even to admit these topics into the dialectic of scholarly research would be to open the possibility of doubt about Shakespeare's supposed ignorance of, or indifference toward, the revolution in cosmic worldview occurring in his lifetime, and about the origin of astronomical telescopy supposed to have begun with Thomas Harriot in 1609 and Galileo Galilei in 1610.
-Yet, this website has made the case based on peer-reviewed articles that these widespread denials are open to dispute.
+Experts in Shakespearean literary interpretation ignore the evidence for all but the most superficial of astronomical phenomena (like sunrise, sunset, the heavens, etc.).
+On top of that, the vast majority of historians of astronomy deny that Shakespeare knew of phenomena that could only be accessed telescopically.
+Even to admit this topic into the dialectic of scholarly research would be to allow doubt concerning both Shakespeare's supposed ignorance of, or indifference toward, the revolution in cosmic worldview occurring in his lifetime, and the origin of astronomical telescopy that is supposed to have begun in 1609.
+Yet, in peer-reviewed articles and in the books Shakespeare and the Dawn of Modern Science and its sequel depicted on the left (SSAA for short), I have argued that these widespread denials are open to dispute.

-Analysis of three plays -- All's Well that Ends Well, Much Ado about Nothing, and The Comedy of Errors -- reveals that Shakespeare knew a great deal about planet Saturn.
-He knew of its two chief rings, the shadows cast by the orb and rings, the gap between the rings, and the ring tilt.
-He knew of the aspect cycle of nearly 30 years, which puts the origin of sustained astronomical telescopy into the middle sixteenth century.
-Moreover, Shakespeare had the analytic capability to model the ring-tilt cycle with astonishing accuracy, and even though these facts are all but spelled out in the scripts and in related material like dates of submission to the Stationers' Register, they have gone undetected for centuries.
+Previous work has posited the means by which the bard acquired data on the Moon, Sun, and the other planets, and in SSAA, analysis of three plays -- All's Well that Ends Well, Much Ado about Nothing, and The Comedy of Errors -- uncovers further evidence that Shakespeare knew a great deal about planet Saturn.
+He knew of its two chief rings, shadows cast by the orb and rings, the gap between the rings, the ring tilt, and the narrowing and disappearance of the rings twice every cycle of nearly 30 years.
+This evidence puts the origin of sustained astronomical telescopy into the middle sixteenth century.
+Moreover, by the late 16th century, Shakespeare had the data, the mathematical skills, and the analytic ability to model the ring-tilt cycle with astonishing accuracy.